 Tissues can contain multiple cell populations that may have distinct mitochondrial subtypes.
 Mitochondria undergo dynamic fission and fusion cycles, and can exist in multiple stages and sizes that may be altered by a range of factors.
 The isolation of mitochondria (often achieved through differential centrifugation) can therefore yield a subsample of the mitochondrial types present in a tissue, depending on the isolation protocols utilized.
-This possible bias should be taken into account when experiments planning using isolated mitochondria.
+This possible bias should be taken into account when planning experiments using isolated mitochondria.
 Different sizes of mitochondria are enriched at specific centrifugation speeds, which can be used strategically for isolation of mitochondrial subpopulations.

 Part of the mitochondrial content of a tissue is lost during preparation of isolated mitochondria.
 The fraction of isolated mitochondria obtained from a tissue sample is expressed as mitochondrial recovery.
-At a high mitochondrial recovery, the fraction of isolated mitochondria more representative of the total mitochondrial population than preparations characterized by low recovery.
-Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in stock suspension of isolated the mitochondria, $C{mtE.stock}$, and crude tissue which homogenate, $C{mtE,thom}$ together information on the specific mitochondrial density in the sample, D{mtE} (Table 4).
+At a high mitochondrial recovery, the fraction of isolated mitochondria more representative of the total mitochondrial population than preparations in characterized bv low recovery.
+Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in the stock suspension of isolated mitochondria, $C{mtE,stock}$ , and crude tissue homogenate, $C{mtE, \text{thom}}$ which together provide information on the specific mitochondrial density in the sample, $D{mtE}$ (Table 4).

-When discussing concepts normalization, it is essential to consider the question posed by the study.
-If the study aims at comparing tissue performance such as the effects of a treatment on a specific tissue, then normalization for tissue mass or protein content is appropriate.
-However, if find aim is to differences mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Figure 5).
+When discussing concepts of normalization, it is essential to consider the question posed by the study.
+If the study aims at comparing tissue performance-such as the effects of a treatment on a specific tissue, then normalization for tissue mass or protein content is appropriate.
+However, if the aim is to find differences in mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Figure 5).
 One cannot assume that quantitative changes in various markers-such as mitochondrial proteins-necessarily occur in parallel with one another.
 It should be established that the marker chosen is not selectively altered by the performed treatment.
 In conclusion, the normalization must reflect the question under investigation to reach a satisfying answer.
 On the other hand, the goal of comparing results across projects and institutions requires standardization on normalization for entry into a databank.

-^b Total cell count in a living cell population, which consists of viable and dead cells, $N{ce} = N{vce} + N{dce}$, without experimental permeabilization of the plasma membrane.
+&lt;sup>b Total cell count in a living cell population, which consists of viable and dead cells, $N{ce} = N{vce} + N{dce}$ , without experimental permeabilization of the plasma membrane.
 Living cells have been called 'intact' cells in contrast to permeabilized cells.